dvsource/redux-my-way/README.md

-# Build Redux lib from Scratch in my way
+# Building a Redux lib from Scratch in my way

 ### From the original API